pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Against the assault of laughter nothing can stand."
 --Mark Twain

+"...remind the world that ours is a useful trade, a worthy calling; that with all its lightness and frivolity it has one serious purpose, one aim, one specialty, and it is constant to it---the deriding of shams, the exposure of pretentious falsities, the laughing of stupid superstitions out of existence; and that whoso is by instinct engaged in this sort of warfare is the natural enemy of royalties, nobilities, privileges and all kindred swindles, and the natural friend of human rights and human liberties."
+--Mark Twain, letter to Yale upon being given an honorary Master's, 1888

 "Get a bicycle.
 You will not regret it.
 If you live."
 --Mark Twain

+"The difference between the right word and almost the right word is the difference between lightning and the lightning bug."
+--Mark Twain

 "Be respectful to your superiors, if you have any."
 --Mark Twain

 "You should never do anything wicked and lay it on your brother, when it is just as convenient to lay it on some other boy."
+--Mark Twain

+"You ought never to sass old people---unless they sass you first."
+--Mark Twain

+"Always do right.
+This will gratify some people and astonish the rest."
+--Mark Twain

+"Always acknoledge a fault frankly.
+This will throw those in authority off their guard and give you the opportunity to commit more."
 --Mark Twain

 "You can't reason with your heart; it has its own laws, and thumps about things which the intellect scorns."